 Librarians are happy to consult on how best to support students in a particular BRW course, with any kind of research assignment.
 We are also eager to work with faculty to design assignments that effectively introduce students to library research.

 Carefully designed assignments can help students to build research skills and confidence.
-We highly recommend John Bean's Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom, specifically chapter 13, "Designing and Sequencing Assignments to Teach Undergraduate Research," as a resource for thinking about assignment design.
+We highly recommend John Bean's Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom, specifically chapter 10, "Designing and Sequencing Assignments to Teach Undergraduate Research," as a resource for thinking about assignment design.

-James J. Kopp Library Research Award
+Library Research Award

 Watzek Library and support for research

 Watzek Library is an essential resource for the work you will do in this class, and the librarian for our subject, X, can help you throughout your research process.
 You can arrange a one-on-one appointment with X through [link to the librarian's appointment calendar] and/or by email [address].
-You may also want to explore the resources and tools on the subject guide for Y [link to research guide].
+You may also want to explore the resources and tools on the subject guide for our department [link to research guide].